wosevision/virtualtour/readme.md

 ### [Babel](http://babeljs.io/)

+This application's JavaScript is written in _ECMAScript 2015_ and uses Babel during compilation.

-Babel is an ES6-to-ES5 transpiler.
-ECMAScript 2015 (or **ES6**/**ES2015**) is an ECMAScript standard that was ratified in June 2015.
+Babel is an ES6-to-ES5 transpiler. _ECMAScript 2015_ (or **ES6**/**ES2015**) is an ECMAScript standard that was ratified in June 2015.
 ES6 is a significant update to the JavaScript language, and the first major update to the language since ES5 was standardized in 2009.
 Implementation of these features in major JavaScript engines is underway now, but this project uses Babel to maintain support for pre-ES6 engines.
-Transpiling is handled by Gulp, discussed below.
+The transpiling step is handled by Gulp, discussed below.

 ---

 ### [Gulp](http://gulpjs.com/)

-Gulp is a "streaming build system", providing a very fast and efficient method for running your build tasks.
+Gulp is a Node-based "streaming build system", which provides a very fast and efficient method for running build tasks.

 A `/gulp` folder is included in the project, and contains a configuration file, some utilities, and a directory of `/gulp/tasks` inside containing single modules for various build processes.